WilliamSease/spotify-95/README.md

 ## Install

-Releases are up for Linux.
-Anyone else, clone this repository, run npm install && npm run package, and you'll have an executable in the build folder.
+Releases are up for Linux and Windows.
+Mac users can clone this repository and build it themselves, working on getting it up for them too.

 ## Screens